-People often believe the best pubic speakers "have something special about them," as if the ability to effectively communicate a compelling message is an intangible talent one inherently possesses - or doesn't.
-And when it comes to audiences, cognitive scientists have found they are not fully present.
-People spend about 60% of their communication time listening but retain only 25% of what they hear.^{1,2}
+People often believe the best pubic speakers "have something special about them," as if the ability to effectively communicate a compelling message is an intangible talent one inherently does or does not possess.
+And when it comes to audiences, they are not fully present.
+Cognitive scientists found that people spend about 60% of their communication time listening but retain only 25% of what they hear.

 This course will question those perspectives.
-What makes a good speaker good and an outstanding speaker so effective and engaging?
+What makes an outstanding speaker so effective and engaging?